waliarubal/Jaya/README.md

 ## Roadmap

 See the [open issues](https://github.com/waliarubal/Jaya/issues) for a list of proposed features (and known issues).
 You are more than welcome to make feature requests and lodge any bugs you encounter.

+For information on the release schedule, you can check the [milestones](https://github.com/waliarubal/Jaya/milestones).

 ## Contributing